 Development of a Well

 After drilling is complete for a well, the loose sediments, cuttings and drilling mud needs to be removed from around the screen and the well.
 This entire process eases the process of water flowing into the well.
-There are a number of techniques for the development of a well, like injecting water or air into the well to pump water at higher rates than usual.
+There are a number of techniques for the development of a well.
+These include injecting water or air into the well to pump water at higher rates.

 Pumping Systems